gtap-dev/php/README.md

 next line following the body.
 There must not be a space after the opening parenthesis, and there must not be a space before the closing parenthesis.

+Static class methods should be declared after non-static methods.

 A method declaration looks like the following.
 Note the placement of parentheses, commas, spaces, and braces: